TV feuds: 8 times co-stars just couldn't get along

 The actress was sacked and replaced in 1993 after a conflict over money and egos with the show's star Will Smith.

-In the years since, Hubert has been publicly vocal in her criticism of Smith and has also claimed he and Ribiero had "destroyed" her "20-year career with untruths".
+In the years since, Hubert has been publicly vocal in her criticism of Smith and has also claimed he and Ribeiro had "destroyed" her "20-year career with untruths".

 More instalments of this feud may be yet to come.

-With two divas working together it was possibly inevitable there would be some fireworks.
+With two musical divas working together it was possibly inevitable there would be some fireworks.

 So Mariah Carey saying she didn't exactly enjoy her time as a judge on 2012's American Idol while working with Nicki Minaj may not be a total surprise.

 "Ugh.
-It was the most abusive experience," the singer said last year on a press tour.
+It was the most abusive experience," the singer said on a press tour in 2016.